axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-17-no-bonuses-or-salaries.markdown

  </ul>
  <p>Roman soldiers of yore were paid with <em>sal</em>, &ldquo;salt,&rdquo; and that is where the word &ldquo;salary&rdquo; originated from.<a href="#en01"><sup id="bm01">1&nbsp;</sup></a></p>

-<h1>Dividends Go to the Boss</h1>
+<h1>Dividends Go Up to Owners</h1>
  <p>Capital is money that makes money (<em>i.e.</em>, dividends).
-To start a business, the boss either has capital or convinces people with capital to give him some.
-Then a business is born.</p>
+The new money is popularly called profits.
+Profits are reserved for the owners.</p>
- <p>Obviously, this is all a high-level sketch of what happens, but it serves to illustrate the point that,</p>
+ <p>To start a business, the boss either has capital or convinces people with capital to give him some.
+Then a business is born.
+Obviously, this is all a high-level sketch of what happens, but it serves to illustrate the point that,</p>
  <ol>
   <li>Because of their capital, investors own the business,</li>
   <li>The boss is the boss thanks to capital.</li>